答案详细解析请参考文末

 .

-The region containing the points closer to than to
+The region containing the points closer to

 is bounded by the perpendicular bisector of the segment with endpoints